Chrysler LH platform

-The LH platform served as the basis for the Chrysler Concorde, Chrysler LHS, Chrysler 300M, Dodge Intrepid, Eagle Vision, and the final Chrysler New Yorker.
+The LH platform served as the basis for the Chrysler Concorde, Chrysler LHS, Chrysler 300M, Dodge Intrepid, Eagle Vision, and the Chrysler New Yorker.
 A Plymouth to be called the "Accolade" was planned, but never saw production.
 The platform pioneered Chrysler's "cab-forward" design; featured on some Chrysler, Dodge, and Eagle cars in the 1990s and early 2000s.

 Development

 As the 1990s dawned, Chrysler faced a renewed round of financial troubles.
 The US economy slipped into a recession following the 1987 Black Monday stock market crash and the Savings and Loan Crisis, but the company's main problems were due to a lack of engineering innovation and careless spending during the years of prosperity in the 1980s.
 Most of Chrysler's lineup was based on the proven, but dated K-car platform, plus debt accumulated from expensive purchases including Italian automaker Lamborghini along with American Motors, and critics routinely criticized their inability to produce cars that were competitive with Japanese companies or Ford, which had just struck a coup-de-grace with the Taurus line.
 It was time for Chrysler to make a fresh start for the 1990s.
 The Board of Directors at Chrysler announced that Lee Iacocca would retire at the end of 1992.
-Iacocca was promoting Gerald Greenwald as his replacement, but that bought opposition.
-Although some suspected that he would later turn the leadership over to Bob Lutz, the board instead designated an outsider, the straitlaced Bob Eaton as the new chairman.
+Iacocca was promoting Gerald Greenwald as his replacement, but that brought opposition.
+Although some suspected that he would later turn the leadership over to Bob Lutz, the board instead designated an outsider, the straightlaced Bob Eaton as the new chairman.
 With Chrysler facing an uncertain future in the late 1980s, engineering teams were now allowed to explore new designs that had been largely discouraged under Iacocca's tenure.

 The LH platform was based on the American Motors-developed and Renault-derived Eagle Premier.
 According to Bob Lutz, "[t]he Premier had an excellent chassis and drove so damned well that it served as a benchmark for the LH ... the spiritual father, the genetic antecedent of the LH is the Premier."
 Like the Premier, the LH-cars featured a longitudinally-mounted engine with a front-wheel drive drivetrain, unusual in most U.S. front-wheel drive cars, but a hallmark of Renault's designs.
 This arrangement meant that the design team had to use a chain to connect the automatic transmission with the front differential, a design reminiscent of the original Oldsmobile Toronado though subject to greater wear and noise.